Coffee:

 Chai:

-add water at a rolling boil, and 5 minutes.
+add the water at a rolling boil, and steep for five minutes.
 Serve with warm or steamed

 milk.